Generative-Program-Analysis/icse23-artifact-evaluation/README.md

 # cd /icse23/icse23-artifact-evaluation/table1
 # bash run_llsc.sh
 ```
-This steps compiles those benchmarks with LLSC, which generates code under
+This step compiles those benchmarks with LLSC, which generates code under
 `/icse23/llsc/dev-clean/llsc_gen`, and further generate executable files.
 The script will also invoke the executable and perform the symbolic execution.
 The execution log and raw timing data are stored in